desci-labs/nodes/openalex-importer/README.md

 ### Running in Production

 Start container.
-Without env configuration, will run import of previous day every day at noon UTC.
+By default, it will start from the first day not covered by an `updated` batch.

 #### Deployment
 There is no CI build/deploy for this service, since there is no dev environment for the openalex database.